hukish/hub/README.md

 | ------------- |:----:|
 | User inputs username  | Profile of the searched user appears on the results section |
 | User clicks on the search  | page redirects and shows the search details which are   |

+## Known Bugs
+As at now, there is none, but in case of any, dont hesitate to contact me